The Warping module is a feature of the Output Setup. It is there to let you distort an output to adjust it precisely on your projection surface.

 Note: the warping distortion only affects the output rendering, it is not reflected on the Canvas in the work area or in the output setup window.

-Note: if you use the reset button in one mode ("Reset corners" for Perspective and "Reset points" for Linear), it only resets the deformations made for this particular type of warping.
+Note: if you use the reset button in one mode ("Reset corners" for Perspective and "Reset points" for Points), it only resets the deformations made for this particular type of warping.